Semisi Taulava

 Semisi Taulava (born 26 February 1983) is a Tongan rugby union player for Worcester Warriors in the Aviva Premiership.

 He plays as a number eight or lock.

 Taulava has previously played at Wanganui, Taranaki, Worthing and at Birmingham & Solihull before his year at Titans.

+In 2012 he declared his availability to play for England.

+In 2014 a transfer to Newcastle Falcons fell through after he failed a medical.